 Operational Process

-A flowchart outlining the approach to demonstrating whether the radiological content of a recreational water body does not exceed the defined reference level is shown in .
+A flowchart outlining the approach to demonstrating whether the radiological content of a recreational water body does not exceed the defined reference level is shown in Figure 1.
 The flowchart contains multiple exit points or ‘exit ramps’, at the first point in the process at which it can be demonstrated that the radiological content does not exceed the operational dose value the ‘exit ramp’ at that stage of the process should be taken.
 At this point no further radiological assessment of the water body will be required and the need to undertake monitoring of the water body can be reconsidered.
 The process is designed with multiple ‘exit ramps’ to minimise burden on the responsible party to undertake more detailed analysis when it may not be required.
 The first stage of the operational process is to determine whether the monitoring of a recreational water body is necessary.

 Figure 1 – Flowchart outlining the operational process for using recreational water radiological screening values